ruthless-man/Awesome-Learn-from-Model/README.md

 - [[ICLR](https://arxiv.org/abs/2301.12314)] Progressive prompts: Continual learning for language models

 - [[arXiv](https://arxiv.org/abs/2205.12548)] Rlprompt: Optimizing discrete text prompts with reinforcement learning
-  > **Discrete cue optimization based on reinforcement learning**
-    Training a parameter-efficient policy network
+  > **Discrete cue optimization based on reinforcement learning: Training a parameter-efficient policy network**

 - [[ICML](https://proceedings.mlr.press/v162/sun22e.html)] Black-Box Tuning for Language-Model-as-a-Service (BBTv1)
   >  - **Gradientless implementation of continuous prompt, based on random embedded DFO**
-  -  This article provides a solution, called Black-Box Tuning (BBT), for this scenario to accomplish general language understanding tasks without accessing model parameters and gradients.
+  > -  This article provides a solution, called Black-Box Tuning (BBT), for this scenario to accomplish general language understanding tasks without accessing model parameters and gradients.
 It enables large-scale Pre-Trained Models (PTMs) to better benefit users by combining parameter-efficient tuning and non-gradient optimization algorithms based on random embedding.
 The vision is to use inference APIs to excel in downstream tasks.
 The optimization of prompts is almost computationally inexpensive, allowing this optimization process to be performed on any endpoint device without the need for GPUs.
 All computational requirements are concentrated on the large-scale model server.
 Furthermore, this optimization approach decouples the complexity of the optimization process from the model's forward propagation.
 In the conventional gradient descent method, the time and memory consumption of backpropagation are directly proportional to the forward propagation of the model, making optimization more expensive as models grow larger.
 In contrast, the optimization process of black-box tuning itself consumes minimal time and memory, with complexity dependent only on the intrinsic dimensionality d, independent of forward propagation complexity.